acid-info/logos-docs-template/README.md

-# Logos Docs template
+# Logos Docs Template

-The template repository for docs using [logos-docusaurus-plugins](https://github.com/acid-info/logos-docusaurus-plugins)
+The template repository for docs using [logos-docusaurus-plugins](https://github.com/acid-info/logos-docusaurus-plugins).

 ## Use cases